-This turmeric chicken thighs recipe is so full of flavor, packed with anti-inflammatory spices and so easy to make in your skillet.
+This turmeric chicken thighs recipe is so full of flavor, packed with tasty spices and so easy to make in your skillet.
 Coming together in just 30 minutes, enjoy this creamy turmeric chicken for your next weekend dinner!

 If you're looking for an easy chicken dish that has a little spice, but without curry, then these turmeric chicken thighs are just the thing!
 Turmeric, ginger and cardamom combine to give such a depth of flavor, but without being 'hot' on the spice scale.